phiryll/phiryll.github.io/docs/rules-of-thumb.md

 existing derived data when your tokenizer has a bug?
 When you encounter a new or updated input format?
 When you suddenly have to deal with unplanned-for foreign languages?
-If you don't have the original input, you won't be able to correct any incorrect data derived from it.
+If you don't have the original input, you won't be able to correct any data derived from it.

 ## Use Explicit String Encodings